 The UnBeetable would be my number 2 smoothie after the Nuttin Better.
 The Beet flavour comes through, but isn’t overwhelmingly strong, as beets can sometimes be.
 It’s also not too sweet.

 I did find the smoothies to be quite substantive.
+One thing I do like about Booster Juice is that they have several varieties of smoothies that don’t include banana.
+I’ve never been a big fan of the taste of bananas and I find that it many place almost every smotohie contains bananas.
 They are filling when you are on the run.
+I’ve also found the service to be good and helpful whenever I paid a visit.
 However, I’m still in the camp that believes food should be crunchy, crispy, and chewy, as opposed to liquidy.
 However, a visit to Booster Juice isn’t a bad way to get yourself going for the rest of the day.